 Things for families at East Quay

 East Quay in Watchet will be a space where culture, creativity and imagination are celebrated together.
 It will be a contemporary art gallery, a handmade paper mill, a creative education space, a print studio, maker and artist studios, a place to eat, accommodation pods and a geology workshop.
 It will run courses, workshops, events and activities all year round.
-Opening July 2021.
+Opening summer 2021.

 Our aim is to help you entertain the kids throughout the year on a budget, especially in the winter when everything seems to be indoors, and cost mega-bucks!
 At East Quay, we are passionate about welcoming children, young people and families all year round, with many activities offered for free or for a small donation to cover costs.
 Here are some of the ways in which you and your family can enjoy East Quay when it opens this July 2021.